isomerpages/singapore-customs-cms/_importing-goods-more/Import Procedures/types-of-import-permits.md

 In the event of an unscheduled TradeNet unavailability announced by Singapore Customs, importers who are unable to obtain an approved Customs permit may be advised by Singapore Customs to use a [Letter of Undertaking](/files/businesses/lou-template-for-tn-unavailability-6aug15-(1).docx) to facilitate the clearance of their goods.
 This will be announced via a Customs Notice.

 The importer should obtain a customs permit for the goods within **three** **days** from the date TradeNet is restored.
-However, importers are still required to make duty and/or GST payment at the checkpoints, if there is no [duty-free concession](/individuals/going-through-customs/arrivals/duty-free-concession-and-gst-relief) on the goods imported
+However, importers are still required to make duty and/or GST payment at the checkpoints, if there is no [duty-free concession](/individuals/going-through-customs/arrivals/duty-free-concession-and-gst-relief) on the goods imported.

 ## Situations Where Import Permit is Not Required